AnjiBarik/emarc/emarket/README.md

 ## Example
 For an example of Google Sheets scripts and tables for deployment, see the samples folder of the project repository

+## Configuration file example explanationExample
+"tuning": [
+    {
+        "id": 1, // unique sequential record number "author": "David Flanagan", // organization name of the price author "type": "start", // type start initial record display can be multiple but with different language values "lang": "en", // price language in the standard returned by the browser "loadprice": "true", // when true - ability to load additional price from current (Urprice link in the current price), false - do not load if additional price exists
+        "fone": "(044)235-78-96", // contact phone link in the header if available "card": "09990000023232", // link to contact bank account in the header if available "inst": "hfgfhfh", // Instagram link in the header if available "location": "Your address", // address link in maps in the header if available "email": "example@gmail.com", // contact email link in the header if available "logo": "https://***.jpg", // company logo image if available, displays title if absent "title": "***", // name of the author's company "UrFrame": "https://***", // link to the author's company website (must allow opening in a frame) "Urprice": "https://script.google.com/macros/***", // link to the price script or screening "Urregform": "https://script.google.com/macros/***", // link to the registration script or screening "Urorder": "https://script.google.com/macros/s/***", // link to the order script or screening "order": "rsa", // if present, encrypts customer contact data "shopping": "To shopping", // alternative button title to enter shopping for the current price if available "logopablic": "lang.png", // author's company logo from a public folder (preferred over logo if available) "langstart": "auto", // if present, automatically selects language based on browser default "orderform": "FirstName,MiddleName,LastName,Email,Phone,Address,Message" // if present, list of displayed customer contact fields; all except Message are mandatory, all are displayed if absent
+    }
+]